Common Language Runtime (CLR)

 The common language runtime makes it easy to design components and applications whose objects interact across languages.
 Objects written in different languages can communicate with each other, and their behaviors can be tightly integrated.
 For example, you can define a class and then use a different language to derive a class from your original class or call a method on the original class.
 You can also pass an instance of a class to a method of a class written in a different language.
 This cross-language integration is possible because language compilers and tools that target the runtime use a common type system defined by the runtime, and they follow the runtime's rules for defining new types, as well as for creating, using, persisting, and binding to types.

 As part of their metadata, all managed components carry information about the components and resources they were built against.
 The runtime uses this information to ensure that your component or application has the specified versions of everything it needs, which makes your code less likely to break because of some unmet dependency.
-Information about the types you define (and their dependencies) is stored with the code as metadata, making the tasks of component replication and removal much less complicated.
+Registration information and state data are no longer stored in the registry where they can be difficult to establish and maintain.
+Instead, information about the types you define (and their dependencies) is stored with the code as metadata, making the tasks of component replication and removal much less complicated.

 Language compilers and tools expose the runtime's functionality in ways that are intended to be useful and intuitive to developers.
 This means that some features of the runtime might be more noticeable in one environment than in another.
 How you experience the runtime depends on which language compilers or tools you use.
+For example, if you are a Visual Basic developer, you might notice that with the common language runtime, the Visual Basic language has more object-oriented features than before.
 The runtime provides the following benefits:

 The ability to easily use components developed in other languages.